 When Ravinia Festival—a live concert series that spans the entire summer season—was shut down due to the pandemic, its organizers got creative.
 Instead of turning down the volume completely, Ravinia took the fun online with a Living Room Lawn Party (many attendees listen to concerts from the vast lawn seating while enjoying a picnic).
 The live-streamed show doubled as a fundraiser since the non-profit organization depends heavily on revenue from live shows.

 When you can’t go to the vineyard, the vineyard comes to you.
 Many winemakers in Napa Valley and Sonoma hosted virtual wine tastings and at-home pairing guidance.
 Customers who purchased a bottle of wine often received a virtual tour of the vineyard as well as recipes from an in-house chef.

 It’s a real bummer to miss out on live shows, concerts, workshops, and classes—but at least Broadway is bringing them online.
 Instead of closing down opportunities altogether, the stage is set, virtually, for recurring concert series, plays, and even dance lessons, and exercise classes from members of the Broadway and dance communities.

 Learn More About Brand Marketing

-While brands are winning with virtual events in 2020, there are several marketing strategies you can learn about from home in Simplilearn’s Digital Strategy Training Course for Brand Marketing.
+While brands are winning with virtual events in 2020, there are several marketing strategies you can learn about from home in Simplilearn’s IMT Ghaziabad Digital Marketing Program.
 This course provides a comprehensive overview of brand management as well as marketing principles and concepts.
 Attendees learn how to establish a digital presence for the brand through content, images, and user engagement.